The application period is closed.

 Purpose of the Grant Program

-The Fulbright Distinguishes Awards in Teaching Research Program (Fulbright DA) is a program for accomplished primary and secondary educators from the U.S. to travel to Finland for an intensive professional development program to promote mutual understanding among teachers, their schools and communities in the U.S. and abroad by building teachers and students’ competencies and sharing the best educational practices internationally.
+The Fulbright Distinguished Awards in Teaching Research Program (Fulbright DA) is a program for accomplished primary and secondary educators from the U.S. to travel to Finland for an intensive professional development program to promote mutual understanding among teachers, their schools and communities in the U.S. and abroad by building teachers and students’ competencies and sharing the best educational practices internationally.
 The program is funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs, and is administered in the U.S. by IREX, and by Fulbright Finland Foundation in Finland.

 Participants will pursue individual inquiry projects and practical research at a host university, educational institute or non-profit organization, audit courses for professional development, and observe and share their expertise with teachers and students at primary and secondary schools.
 Fulbright DA participants will study and observe the best international practices in education, share professional expertise with educators and students in Finland, develop leadership skills and understanding of educational policy as well as enhance their abilities to work in diverse and multicultural environments.